 A life once focused on career, motherhood, and a fulfilling marriage has now become focused on finding a new purpose, building memories for your son, and learning to live in declining health with grace.

-Difficult though it may be, try to imagine this happening to one of your loved ones.
-It happens more often than almost any of us know.
-The impact is not always the same, but it is always disruptive and permanently life altering for all concerned.
+Difficult though it may be, try to imagine this happening to one of your loved ones; it happens more often than almost any of us know.
+The impact is not always the same, but it is always disruptive and permanently life-altering for all concerned.

 Unique Challenges

-We hope you were able to put yourself in the shoes of our patient.
-It’s not a story we see portrayed in the media: young mother, dying slowly while trying to maintain some semblance of her former life and hoping that her son remembers her as a person, not a patient.
-Young adult-onset cancer represents less than five percent of all cancer diagnosis, and of those diagnosed with cancer between 19-39, only 10% receive a stage four, or metastatic diagnosis.
+Were you able to put yourself in the shoes of the cancer patient in our case study?

+It’s not a story we see portrayed in the media: a young mother dying slowly while trying to maintain some semblance of her former life, and hoping that her son remembers her as a person, not a patient.
+Young adult-onset cancer represents less than five percent of all cancer diagnoses, and of those diagnosed with cancer between 19-39, only 10% receive a stage four (advanced, metastatic) diagnosis.
 Still, it’s more common than we realize, and there aren’t enough resources to support these 70,000 patients diagnosed with cancer in the United States every year, especially given the evidence that YAs need a disproportionate number of psychosocial supports versus their older adult counterparts.
 There isn’t a model of care for young adults with cancer, though their needs are very different.

 Research suggests that YAs are five-times more likely to develop PTSD than their healthy peers, and that at least 30 percent of YA cancer survivors have severe mental health symptoms, even 20 years after remission.
 The reality is that cancer is a life-altering experience.
 Those who survive can go on to life fulfilling, meaningful lives; however, life will never be the same.
 While it is easy to assume that survivors can return to business as usual after finishing treatment, the fact is that most find this very difficult and will almost certainly have a lifetime of varying levels of physical and/or emotional side effects.